seca-rca/fastdbf/README.md

 df = to_df(filename)
 ```

+Deleted records (marked with '*' in DBF) are not included in the output.

 Load multiple DBF files using `multi_df`;
-this function will look for the specified file name case-insensitive in all directories.
+this function will look for the specified file name case-insensitive in all directories;
 the files will be loaded concurrently using `to_df` and `concurrent.futures.ProcessPoolExecutor`;
 the resulting DataFrames are merged using `pandas.concat`.